Wednesday, September 14, 2022

 It doesn’t make sense to conclude that Joseph received the U&T back in September 1828 so he could resume translating, but then did not use the U&T with Emma, and then to begin using it with Oliver starting in April 1829.

-I've proposed that Emma wrote part of 2 Nephi in Fayette when Joseph demonstrated the process with a stone in a hat.
+I've proposed that Emma wrote part of 2 Nephi in Fayette when Joseph demonstrated the process by reciting Isaiah while looking at a stone in a hat.
 That could have provided the basis for her statements 40+ years later, especially if she sought to counter the Spalding theory.

 For more on Emma's "Last Testimony," see